MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-customize-forms.md

 [!INCLUDE [consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

-The latest [form editor](../real-time-marketing-form-overview.md) simplifies the design process of a form or a simple landing page by providing more screen real estate for the design canvas.
+The latest [form editor](real-time-marketing-form-overview.md) simplifies the design process of a form or a simple landing page by providing more screen real estate for the design canvas.
 You can further tailor the form editor to suit your needs by implementing your own customizations.

 The list of customizable form entities:

 - Form (msdynmkt_marketingform)
 - Form Submission (msdynmkt_marketingformsubmission)

-Customizations made to the main form or customizations adding new fields to the Form Settings form *do not* require any action.
+Customizations made to the main form or customizations adding new fields to the Form Settings form *don't* require any action.

 For example, you can extend the form editor, adding custom fields through Dataverse to streamline your business processes for higher efficiency.
-This allows you to add custom fields such as "Campaign" to your forms.
+Customization allows you to add fields such as "Campaign" to your forms.

 ## Customizing form editor step-by-step